- Introduction

 - How to Select a Private Lender to Suit Your Needs

-Private lending has also attracted savvy investors who are willing to loan out money for different types of mortgage loans to borrowers that may not meet the strict criteria nor pass the often highly restrictive mortgage stress test imposed by the big banks.
+Private lending has also attracted savvy investors willing to loan out money for different types of mortgage loans to borrowers that may not meet the strict criteria nor pass the often highly restrictive mortgage stress test imposed by the big banks.

-This guide will arm you with the necessary knowledge to utilize the private lending sector to achieve the goal of obtaining a first, second, third mortgage, or bridge loan when other options are not possible.
+This guide will arm you with the necessary knowledge to utilize the private lending sector for obtaining first, second, or third mortgages or bridge loans when other options are not possible, offering a viable route to mortgage approval when banks pose roadblocks to homeownership and home equity borrowing.

 Understanding Private Loans